alpiepho/macropad-timers/README.md

 - orange - between 10-40%
 - red - less that 10%

+If data.txt is used, the Macropad will power up and show a number of timers ready to run.

+Another "fun" feature is turning the encoder know while the timers are running.
+This will scale the clock speed by the number shown in the upper right.

 ## How it Works

-This was designed around the circuitpython macrpad libraries.
+This was designed around the circuitpython Macropad libraries.

 The first implementation was actually a command line version to design the basic application and test independent of the Arduino hardware.
 As the original version was tweaked to fix issues that appeared using the real hardware, a series of "phase" versions was started.
+(These can be found in the repo https://github.com/alpiepho/macropad/timers_cp).

 Files:
 - code.py - main source that should be installed in mounted CIRCUITPY directory
+- data.txt - (optional) pre-setup of timers that can be added to CIRCUITPY directory
 - circuitpython_libs - lib files etc for mounted CIRCUITPY directory to support lib references
-- past/cmdline.py - initial application design
-- past/menu_test1.sh - script to test cmdline.py
-- past/menu_test2.sh - script to test cmdline.py
-- past/cmd_test.py - initial implementation of arduino facing functions identified on cmdline.py
-- past/code_phase1.py - first hardware version that functions
-- past/code_phase2.py - another hardware version that functions

 Based on the latest implementation, the application consists of the following areas:
 - library imports